 Friday: 9:00 a.m.–3:00 p.m.

 Breast reduction surgery is a very important aspect of Dr. Cash’s practice.
-The joyous reactions she sees from patients after breast reduction in Houston gives her a tremendous sense of satisfaction.
+The joyous reactions she sees from patients from Humble, Kingwood, and nearby communities after breast reduction in Houston gives her a tremendous sense of satisfaction.
 “I have patients who are 15 or 16 years old and so shy and self-conscious that they walk into my office with their shoulders hunched over hiding their bodies.
 It is amazing to me to watch those same girls transformed into normal, giddy teenagers who are now excited about shopping for prom dresses,” Dr. Cash relates.
-“I also remember a 64 year old patient, who after a short scar surgery, was so delighted with her results, she wondered why she did not have the procedure 20 or 30 years ago.”
+“I also remember a 64-year-old patient, who after a short scar surgery, was so delighted with her results, she wondered why she did not have the procedure 20 or 30 years ago.”

 Don’t wait years to see what a boost breast reduction surgery can offer you.
 Why not request a consultation with Dr. Cash today?

 If you have breasts that are too large or heavy, you’re likely to have a number of complaints such as neck, upper back or shoulder pain or even rashes between or beneath the breasts.
 Also permanent grooves in the shoulder can occur from the prolonged wear and tear of heavy bra straps.
 In addition, you probably feel self-conscious and you may have trouble finding clothing that fits you properly.
 Dr. Cash performs breast reduction surgery for women just like you to resize and reshape the breast, thereby eliminating these symptoms and improving self-esteem.